 The extensive Mannerheim pages were made in 1998.
 They have now been published in Finnish, Swedish, German, English, Russian and French.
 The document consists of 300 pages and approximately 1000 pictures, and they attract thousands of visitors from nearly all the countries in the world every month.
-The data has also been saved in a CDROM, of which around 25,000 copies have been distributed without charge to schools, museums, foreign services, garrisons and many other places.

 The Internet pages on Sibelius have been published in Finnish, Swedish, English and German, and in addition to the text and pictures they also contain a vast selection of music.
 Part of the material had never been published before.
 The project has greatly been supported by the copyright owners of Jean and Aino Sibelius.
-They have given original material without charge to be used on the pages.
+They have given original material without charge to be used in the pages.